 Having a reliable method of waste management goes a long way for homes outside of a sewer system’s reach.
 Septic tank installation and septic field installations take care of that.
 So have a Vortech technician guide you through the process and explain what your different options for installation or replacement are.
-For more information on a septic tank installation call Vortech at 250 746 0706
+For more information on a septic tank installation call Vortech

 Learning About Septic Tanks

 If you live outside of the city, you may rely upon a septic system to help you remove waste from your home.
 As such, you will have a septic tank buried in your yard in which the waste is stored.
 This way, it is kept safely away from your home where it cannot cause problems for you and your family.
 But, how exactly does a septic tank work and what do you need to know when selecting a septic tank for your home?

 What is a Septic Tank?

 A septic system is an independent sewage treatment centre that is not tied into the system used by private corporations or by the local government.
 The septic tank is an important component of this system, with other components including alarms, pumps, filters and other parts that may be required by the local government.
 Approximately 25% of the homes in North America use a septic system.